PHILADELPHIA REFLECTIONS

 Thirteen sovereign colonies voluntarily combined their power for the common good.
 But for two hundred years, the new federal government kept taking more power for itself.

-Maybe even that assessment is too generous; after all, in 1850 we were just getting ready to have our Civil War.
-You'd certainly hate to think it was essential to have one of them, until you reflect that Europe really has had four or five civil wars that were larger than our own during the past two hundred years.
-Could it be that peaceful union really does lead to more peace?
-Hard to say for certain, of course, but the evidence is intriguing.
+Maybe even that assessment is too generous to our own history; after all, in 1860 we had our Civil War.
+You'd certainly hate to think it was essential to have one of those until you reflect that Europe really has had four or five major wars during the past two hundred years.
+Could it actually be true that a peaceful union leads to further peace?
+George Washington denounced standing armies, while Dwight Eisenhower warned of the military-industrial complex.
+Perhaps both of them were warning that war-like behavior leads more quickly to war, by eliminating preliminary steps.

 EUROPE is better than america